The Anthropology of a Delusion

 “This book offers a fascinating analysis of Emile Petitot’s life in the Canadian Northwest.
 As in the Amazon or the Congo, madness and hysteria affected some explorers and missionaries suddenly confronted with inner solitude.
 Although Petitot was an exceptional ethnographer of the Dené peoples, his case remains a sad yet intriguing example.
 In this book, Déléage carefully explores his writings and provides insightful views on his delirium, illustrating both a generic mental dysfunction and an idiosyncratic personality.”

 Pierre Déléage is an anthropologist at the French National Center for Scientific Research (CNRS).
 He has conducted ethnographic research on shamanism among the Sharanahua in the Amazon, investigated the invention of writing systems by Indigenous peoples in North America, and explored the limits of scientific objectification.

-Catherine V. Howard is an anthropology translator from French, Portuguese, and Spanish into English.
-She conducted ethnographic fieldwork among the Waiwai in the Amazon and earned her PhD from the University of Chicago.
+Catherine V. Howard is an anthropology translator of works from French, Portuguese, and Spanish into English.
+She earned her PhD from the University of Chicago and has conducted ethnographic fieldwork among the Waiwai in the Amazon.

 Chapter 1.
 Persecution Mania: A Missionary among the First Nations